CesiumGS/cesium/Documentation/OfflineGuide/README.md

 ## Example

-This example shows how to configure Cesium to avoid use of online data sources.
+This example shows how to configure CesiumJS to avoid use of online data sources.

 ```javascript
 const viewer = new Cesium.Viewer("cesiumContainer", {